 \section{Conclusion}

-In this paper, we studied the role of ISAC in feedback control of cyber-physical systems.
-We focused on a setting composed of a remote source and an ISAC-enabled base station.
-We proved that the optimal switching policy, for the ISAC system at the base station, admits a threshold structure in the joint space of the source and base-station estimation covariances, while the optimal control policy, for the actuator at the source, takes a certainty-equivalent form in the source state estimate.
-These results provide the first formal synthesis framework for ISAC-enabled remote control systems, revealing how sensing and communication should be dynamically balanced to achieve optimal closed-loop performance.
+In this paper, we have studied the role of ISAC in cyber-physical systems.
+We characterised the structural properties of the optimal ISAC and control policies.
+Under a Bellman-operator condition, we established that the optimal ISAC policy at the base station admits an order-threshold structure in terms of the source and base-station estimation covariances, while the optimal control policy at the source takes the certainty-equivalent structure in terms of the source state estimate.
+These results provide a formal synthesis framework for ISAC-enabled remote control tasks, revealing how sensing and communication should be dynamically balanced to achieve optimal closed-loop performance.